-Outside of this core activity, GAN also provides other services to its clients, such as marketing services, customer services and game content hosting.
+Outside of this core activity, GAN also provides other services to its customers, such as marketing services, customer services and game content hosting.
 We generate revenue from these services based on fees charged pursuant to applicable contracts, which revenue is recognized over the time during which the services are provided.

-GAN provides simulated iGaming applications and associated services to its land-based casino clients.
-We record revenue based on prescribed calculations of gambling activity detailed in our customer contracts, exclusive of our customer's share of proceeds.
+GAN provides simulated iGaming applications and associated services to its land-based casino operator customers.
+We record revenue using a usage-based model based on prescribed calculations of gambling activity detailed in our customer contracts, exclusive of our customer's share of proceeds.
 The performance obligations within these service agreements, which are identified in the same way as described within real money iGaming above, are concluded to be the platform services in relation to simulated iGaming applications being provided to our land-based casino customers.
 Our customers generate the simulated iGaming revenue through these products by virtue of credits purchased by end users.